 \section{Examples}

-We illustrate the key ideas of our paper using a simple example.
-A single seller $S$ (``she'') has information that is valuable to two buyers, $B_1$ and $B_2$ (each of whom is a generic ``he'').
-This information has an ``intrinsic value'' of $1$ to each buyer.
-All players have a discount rate of $r$, and each link meets with probability $\approx\lambda \,dt$ in a period of length $dt$.
-When a pair meets, tranfers are determined through symmetric Nash Bargaining where players' outside options are their continuation values without trade occurring, but following the same equilibrium.
-The ratio $\lambda /r$ measures the frequency of trading opportunities per unit of effective time, and we think of $\lambda/r\rightarrow\infty$ as the frequent-offers limit of the game.
+We illustrate the main ideas of our paper using a simple example.
+Seller $S$ (``she'') has information that is valuable to two buyers, $B_1$ and $B_2$ (each of whom is a generic ``he''), and is worth $1$ util to each buyer.
+The agents share a discount rate of $r$, and each link meets with probability $\approx\lambda \,dt$ in a period of length $dt$.
+When a pair meets, transfers are determined through symmetric Nash Bargaining where agents' outside options are their continuation values without trade occurring, but following the same equilibrium.
+The ratio $\lambda /r$ measures the frequency of trading opportunities per unit of effective time, and we take $\lambda/r\rightarrow\infty$ as the frequent-offers limit of the game.